CLIP-Adapter: Better Vision-Language Models with Feature Adapters: Introduction

 Visual understanding tasks, such as classification~\cite{krizhevsky2012imagenet,he2016deep,howard2017mobilenets,dosovitskiy2021vit,touvron2021training,gao2021container,mao2021dual}, object detection~\cite{ren2015faster,carion2020end,gao2021fast}, and semantic segmentation~\cite{long2015fully}, have been improved significantly based on the better architecture designs and large-scale high-quality datasets.
 Unfortunately, collecting large-scale high-quality datasets for every visual task is labor-intensive and too expensive to scale.~To solve the problem, the ``pretraining-finetuning'' paradigm, namely pretraining on large-scale datasets like ImageNet~\cite{krizhevsky2012imagenet} and then fine-tuning on a variety of downstream tasks, has been widely adopted in vision domain.~However, such approaches still need a huge amount of annotations for fine-tuning on many downstream tasks.
 Recently, Contrastive Language-Image Pretraining (CLIP)~\cite{radford2021learning} was proposed for solving vision tasks by exploiting contrastive learning with large-scale noisy image-text pairs.
 It achieves inspirational performances on various visual classification tasks without any annotations (i.e., zero-shot transfer) by putting visual categories into suitable hand-crafted template as prompts.

 Although prompt-based zero-shot transfer learning showed promising performances, designing good prompts remains an engineering problem that demands substantial time and domain knowledge.~To address the issue, Context Optimization (CoOp)~\cite{zhou2021coop} further proposed to learn continuous soft prompts with few-shot examples for replacing the carefully-chosen hard prompts.
 CoOp brings about significant improvement on few-shot classification over both zero-shot CLIP and linear probe CLIP settings, exhibiting the potential of prompt tuning on large-scale pretrained vision-language models.
+In this paper, we propose a different approach for better adapting vision-language models with feature adapters instead of prompt tuning.~Different from CoOp that performs soft prompt optimization, we simply conduct fine-tuning on the light-weight additional feature adapters.
+Because of the over-parameterization of CLIP and lack of enough training examples, naive finetuning would lead to overfitting on specific datasets and the training process would be very slow owing to the forward and backward propagations across all CLIP layers.